 What documentation is required, and how do I provide it?

-- A letter or report on official letterhead from a qualified specialist
+- A physician, psychologist or other qualified specialist

 What other academic help is available?

 Any Northwood student may participate in free programs offered through the Learning Resource Center.
 These include: